 At the heart of the educational experience at Downe House is the 3-Step Pastoral Care model which enables us to offer the very best specialised care for each stage of development and ensure that the girls’ pastoral and educational needs are met.
 Girls make their way through the School starting in one of three Lower School Houses (Years 7 and 8) and then in Year 9, they move to one of the five Upper School Houses (Years 9, 10 and 11) and after they have taken their GCSEs, they join one of two Sixth Form Houses (Years 12 and 13).
 The major benefit is that at each of the three steps, the boarding houses can provide exactly the right environment, enable our Housestaff to tailor the care for each individual girl and meet the very different needs of the girls at each stage of their teenage development.

 As a boarding school, we have the luxury of time and space, which helps foster the strongest of relationships, not only with each other but with the wider community too.
 Creating the right balance of boarding and family time is important at Downe House.

 In the middle of each term, there is a Long Exeat break (seven to ten days) and in the Michaelmas and Lent terms, there are two Short Exeats (a long weekend) with one Short Exeat in the Summer term.
 During the Exeats, all girls return to their parents or guardians.
-The first and last weekends of each term are ‘Closed Weekends’ when all girls are expected to stay in School and important events and activities such as House Drama or other School-wide events take place.
+The first and last weekends of each term are ‘Closed Weekends’ when all boarders are expected to stay in School and important events and activities such as House Drama or other School-wide events take place.
 To ensure that girls catch up with family and have a well-earned rest from busy boarding school life, girls may go home on any other weekend, as long as their School commitments have been honoured.
 We believe that this offers our families the desired flexibility while ensuring that life at Downe House continues to thrive at the weekends with a busy programme available to all.